lanluo/ariaaustralia/README.md

 # ariaaustralia

-##ShoppingCart
+##ShoppingCart##
-Can only be used by the signed in user
+>Can only be used by the signed in user
-1>when user create their account for the first time, it will create the shopping cart record in the db primary key is the userId
+1>when user create their account for the first time
-2>when user deleted their account shopping cart will also be deleted
+>it will create the shopping cart record in the db primary key is the userId 2>when user deleted their account shopping cart will also be deleted

 interface: